opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

     duration: "15 ms"
 }
 ```
 - `include_keys`: A list of keys to be included (retained).
-The key in the list can be a valid JSON path, such as 'request/status'.
+The key in the list cannot contain '/'.
 This option can work together with `document_root_key`.

 For example, If we have the following sample event:
 ```